mirkomrk/Zero-slim/README.md

 ![](IMG/Orbiter_menu.png)
 ![](IMG/home_ele_sch.png)

-The ZERO SLIME is OpenSource so if you have the pleasure of supporting my next works I will be grateful fot the coffee.
+The ZERO SLIM is OpenSource so if you have the pleasure of supporting my next works I will be grateful fot the coffee.
 PayPal:

 # License